VibhaSeshadri/stat133-hws-fall17/post02/report/post02-vibha-seshadri.md

 #### Motivation

-So exactly why am I explaining how to use `stringr` to analyze this text?
+So exactly why am I explaining how to use `stringr` to analyze text?
 Well let's just say that I want to save you the trouble of physically analyzing words and patterns within a text file the next time you analyze text (because, that's what we do for fun, right?).
-Well the beauty of `stringr` and regex is that is allows us to pay attention to these same things, but in more detail since using `stringr` in combination with regex can go through an entire text file and find what we are looking for in a fraction of the time it would take a human to do the same thing!
+Well the beauty of `stringr` and regex is that is allows us to pay attention to the same patterns we may have noticed without the aid of technology, but in more detail, as well as other patterns we may have missed.

+By using `stringr` in combination with regex, you can go through an entire text file and find what you are looking for in a fraction of the time it would taken you do the same thing manually!
 Using the string manipulation methods in `stringr` in combination with regex can be used in many situations, such as replacing many instances of the same word or phrase in one text file or finding a repeating pattern in a text file, without looping through every line in the text file.
-In R, you may be able to get away with using some vectorized operations, but in other programming languages you won't be able to do this!
+In R, you may be able to get away with using some vectorized operations on long lists of text, but in other programming languages you won't be able to do this!
 Luckily, regex is universal across programming languages and is a handy skill to learn to avoid looping through long pieces of text.

 At this point some of you may be wondering what's so bad about using loop operations to parse an entire file in order to do string manipulation and pattern matching?
 Well, [according to a post by Oana Platon on the Microsoft Developer Blog](https://blogs.msdn.microsoft.com/oanapl/2009/04/04/performance-comparison-regex-versus-string-operations/) that would work, but it's a lot more work and there's a lot more room for error.
 For instance, if you were trying to find every word that started with the letters "app" and then return the maximum length of a word that started with "app" you could use a loop to go through your list of words, and check if the substring from the first to third index of the words matched "app".
 Then you could use a `max` function on a list of the length of such words, and return the maximum value.
 But what if you could skipping looking at each word individually all together?
 This is where regex makes things easy.
 Consider the following example.

 ``` r
 # create example vector